Learn the pros and cons of different WordPress form plugins and widgets, including Elementor forms.

 However, with so many great (and not so great) options out there, how should you go about adding forms to your Elementor page designs?

-By the end of this guide, you’ll have a clear idea of whether the core Elementor form functionality is enough for your project, or if you’ll need to install one of the free or paid form tools covered in this article.
+By the end of this guide, you’ll have a clear idea of whether the core Elementor form widget (the best WordPress Form Builder in our humble opinion) is enough for your project, or if you’ll need to install one of the free or paid form tools covered in this article.

-Comparing the Top 5 Free and Premium Forms to Use With Elementor
+Comparing the Top 5 Free & Premium WordPress Form Plugins

 To help you decide how to add forms to Elementor, you must first be sure which features you need and which properties are important to you.